-3.6.15 GIO (Get Input)
+3.6.13 GIO (Get Input)

 With this command the status of the available general purpose outputs of the module can be read.
 The function reads a digital or an analog input port.
-Digital lines will read as 0 or 1, while the ADC channels deliver their 16 bit result in the range of 0...65535.
+Digital input ports will read as 0 or 1.
 In standalone mode the requested value is copied to the accumulator register for further processing purposes such as conditional jumps.
 In direct mode the value is only output in the value field of the reply, without affecting the accumulator.
 The actual status of a digital output line can also be read.